selaux/node-sprite-generator/README.md

 #### options.layout
 Type: `String|Function`
 Default value: `'vertical'`
 The layout that is used to generate the sprite.
-The built-in layouts are `'vertical'`, `'horizontal'` and `'diagonal'`.
+The built-in layouts are `'packed'` (for bin-packing), `'vertical'`, `'horizontal'` and `'diagonal'`.
 You can also specify a function that generates a custom layout  (see more at [extending node-sprite-generator](https://github.com/selaux/node-sprite-generator#extending-node-sprite-generator)).

 #### options.layoutOptions
 Type: `Object`